box/box-ios-preview-sdk/doc/PreviewCaching.md

 The BOXPreviewClient will broadcast NSNotifications when clearing the cache.

-1. **BOXPreviewCacheDidExceedMaxSizeNotification** - when the cache exceeds the maxmium size of the cache and a purge is triggered.
+1. **BOXPreviewCacheDidExceedMaxSizeNotification** - when the cache exceeds the maxmium size and a purge is triggered.

 2. **BOXPreviewCacheDidRemoveFilesNotification** - when files are removed from the cache.
 The userInfo is a dictionary with the key BOXPreviewCacheRemovedFileIDs corresponding to an array of file IDs that were removed.